andybalholm/redwood/starlark.md

 - `query`: a dictionary containg the request’s URL query parameters.

+- `body`: The request’s body content, as a string.
+Assigning to body replaces the request’s content.

 - `acls`: a set containing the ACL tags that have been assigned to the request.
   If you modify the set, it can affect the action that Redwood takes.